Trpanj

+Trpanj is a municipality in the Dubrovnik-Neretva County in south-eastern Croatia.

 History

 Etymology

-There is more than one theory about the origin of the name Trpanj.
+There are several hypotheses on the origin of the name Trpanj.
 According to one, the name was derived from the Croatian verb trpjeti, meaning "to suffer."
 Another theory draws the origin of the name from δρεπάνη : drepánē, an Ancient Greek word for sickle, which is the shape formed by the cliffs surrounding the town's harbor.
 According to a third theory, the name was derived from the name of the ancient fortification called Tarpano or Tarponio, the remains of which can still be seen on the hill overlooking the harbor.
 Finally, the sea cucumber is called a "trp" in Croatian, leading some to make the connection.

 Early history

 The area has been inhabited since ancient times.
 Examples of prehistoric pottery, evidence that the site may have been inhabited by an urban-type society, were found on the slopes of Gradina, the small hill overlooking the port.
 Other traces of prehistoric humans were found on the St. Roko hill.
 Life in the area may not have been easy as it is located between barren cliffs to the north and the Miloševica, Viter and Prvač Dol hills to the south.

 The first traces of Roman occupation were discovered in 1922, when a mosaic was uncovered in a park under the Gradina hill.
 In 1963, walls of a Roman “villa rustica” were found, as well as a base of a Roman column and an inscription from the 2nd or 3rd century AD.
 When the Romans occupied the area they encountered Illyrians, who were dwelling on the slopes of Gradina.
 According to the Dubrovnik historian Jakov Lukarić, the ancient fortress, Tarpano or Tarponio, was destroyed by Julius Caesar while he was fighting the Illyrians.
 As a result, the old inhabitants of Trpanj took the three towers as the town emblem.
 Other evidence of Roman presence was covered over the centuries by a thick layer of soil carried over the centuries by the Potok brook.

 During the Goth rule of Dalmatia in the 6th century, Byzantine emperor Justinian I built a series of defenses along the coast, including the one on the top of Gradina, in an attempt to reclaim the lands lost to invading tribes and to ensure safe passage of trade.